Big Four Bridge

 The new Ohio River crossing was completed in September 1895 at a cost of $3.5 million, but because of the accidents, the Louisville & Jeffersonville Bridge Company was financially unstable.2 The company was sold to the Cleveland, Cincinnati, Chicago & St. Louis Railway (Big Four), giving the company its first entry into Louisville.

 The first interurban crossed the Big Four Bridge on September 12, 1905.3 4 5 The only major accident to occur with the interurban service was in January 1918, when two interurbans collided head-on, killing three and injuring 20.

 No one chooses to be hurt in an automobile accident.
-However, the decisions you make in the aftermath of a crash can significantly affect your recovery – financially, physically and emotionally.
+However, the decisions you make in the aftermath of a crash can significantly affect your recovery – financially, physically and emotionally which is why you can always count on the dedicated attorney team from The Clark Law Office who work hard in getting you out of such crisis.
 Charlotte auto accident attorneys have the knowledge and resources necessary to take on the most serious car accident injury claims – and win.

 Due to the increasing size of railroad cars and engines, a contract was let in June 1928 for a larger Big Four Bridge.2 The new bridge was constructed on the piers of the old span in order to expedite construction.
 During work, the Big Four was rerouted over the Kentucky & Indiana Terminal Bridge while interurban service was routed over buses.
 Rebuilding efforts were complete on June 25, 1929.